JetBrains/Qodana/topics/pricing.md

 ## Qodana licensing: an overview

 The Community license is free to use, though its functionality is limited only to the Community versions of Qodana linters.
-Furthermore, it lacks numerous helpful [features](features.topic) that are available in the paid versions and only offers a limited period for [data storage](#pricing-data-storage) in Qodana Cloud.
+Furthermore, it lacks many helpful [features](features.topic) that are available in the paid versions and only offers a limited period for [data storage](#pricing-data-storage) in Qodana Cloud.

 The trial versions of the Ultimate or Ultimate Plus licenses are limited to a 60-day trial period.
 After the trial